Rules on diving and caisson work

 Safety rules

 Are you the employer?
-Then you must describe the risks for the diving work your company does in your risk inventory and evaluation (RI&E).
+Then you must describe the risks for the diving work your company does in your risk assessment and evaluation (RI&E).
 You also draw up a work instruction with workplace safety measures and emergency procedures.
 You provide your staff with information on how to work as safely as possible.
 You must also check if your staff keep to the procedures.

 Diving equipment and maintenance